singhya/TopicModels/DataPreprocessing/README.md

-# DataPreprocessing
+# Data Pre-processing
-This folder contains code for converting text data collected from website to the iterpretable format required by ECTM and CorrLDA2
+This folder contains code and for converting text data collected from Hindi news websites to the interpretable format required by the ECTM and CorrLDA2 scripts